argoproj/argo-cd/docs/operator-manual/rbac.md

 p, role:extension, extensions, invoke, httpbin, allow
 ```

+Explanation:

-The example above defines the group `role:extension` associated with
+- *line1*: defines the group `role:extension` associated with the
+  subject `ext`.
-the subject `ext`.
-It the next line it defines a policy allowing this
+- *line2*: defines a policy allowing this role to read (`get`) the
-role to read (`get`) the `httpbin-app` application from the `default`
+  `httpbin-app` application in the `default` project.
-project.
-Finaly in the third line it defines another policy allowing
+- *line3*: defines another policy allowing this role to invoke the
-this role to invoke the `httpbin` extension.
+  `httpbin` extension.

+Note that for extensions requests to be allowed, the policy defined in
+the *line2* is also required.

 ## Tying It All Together